Reading time: 7 min.

 What causes diffuse thinning?

 There are several reasons why someone might experience diffuse hair thinning.
-Some causes are listed below.
+Here are some of the most common reasons your hair feels thinner than before.

 Telogen effluvium